 Insulation Material

 The two primary insulation materials in sleeping bags are down and synthetic.
 Down comes from either ducks or geese.
 Synthetic insulation, such as Climashield Apex, is continuous filament insulation, meaning it is manufactured in large sheets and requires no quilting for construction.
-People choose synthetic-fill sleeping bags for exceptionally wet climates because they keep you warm even when damp.
-Some sleeping bags, such as the Katabatic Gear Alsek 22F Quilt, have different insulation material options.

 Down Fill Power or Loft

 To use a real-world example, a sleeping bag with 15 ounces of 800-fill down will be less lofty and, therefore, less warm than one with 15 ounces of 950-plus-fill down.
-To reach the same loft and warmth as the 950-plus-fill sleeping bag, the one with 800 fill would need several more ounces of down, making it heavier.
+To reach the same loft and warmth as the 950-plus-fill sleeping bag, the one with 800-fill would need several more ounces of down, making it heavier.

 The only downside to high-loft down is its high price tag.
-The Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree has 16.8 ounces of 950-plus-fill down and is the highest-priced bag on our list, at $629.
+The Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree has 16.8 ounces of 950-plus-fill down and is the highest-priced bag on our list, at $660.

-When shopping for a sleeping bag, we recommend looking for one with as high a loft rating as your budget allows.
+When shopping for a sleeping bag, we recommend looking for one with as high of a loft rating as your budget allows.
 This will ensure a warmer sleeping experience at a lower weight.

 Responsible Down Standard (RDS) Certification